Meta Facebook Pixel Tracking with Google Tag Manager [Complete Training]

 Screenshot of shop page with quickview button for a product highlighted

-We can see that the Facebook Pixel Helper detected the button click.
-But if you go back to your Test Events page on the Facebook Events Manager, we won’t see that automatically detected button click in the list of events.
+But if you go back to your Test Events page on the Meta Events Manager, we won’t see that automatically detected button click in the list of events.
 That’s some important data that we’re missing out on.

-We definitely want to see those activities.
+We want to see those activities.
 The solution is pretty simple, but it takes a bit of navigating to find.
 To get to your debugging tool, open the business tools menu and click the Expand Menu icon.

 Screenshot of Pixel Events Manager with business tools menu icon and expand menu icon highlighted